-Approved drugs and many compounds whose development has been halted already have been tested in humans, so detailed information is available on their pharmacology, formulation, dosing and potential toxicity.
-Because rescue and repurposing build upon previous research and development efforts, new candidate therapies could be ready for clinical research trials quickly, hastening their review by the FDA and, if approved, their integration into health care.
+Many agents approved for other uses already have been tested in humans, so detailed information is available on their pharmacology, formulation and potential toxicity.
+Because repurposing builds upon previous research and development efforts, new candidate therapies could be ready for clinical trials quickly, speeding their review by the Food and Drug Administration and, if approved, integration into health care.

 NCATS Pharmaceutical Collection

-Already, NCATS is enhancing repurposing activities to organize available data on drugs and investigational compounds through the NCATS Pharmaceutical Collection.
+NCATS is enhancing repurposing activities to organize available data on drugs and investigational compounds through the NCATS Pharmaceutical Collection.
 This resource, published in the April 27, 2011, issue of Science Translational Medicine, is a publicly accessible database of small molecule compounds that have been approved by regulatory agencies from the United States, Canada, Europe and Japan as well as all compounds that have been registered for human clinical trials.